Making SketchUp Objects 3D Printable (Video)

 Turn yourself (or a loved one) into a vase (Video)

 In this video tutorial I show how you can take a portrait of a loved one (or yourself) and - using SketchUp - turn it into a revolved object that you can then use as a vase, cup, candle holder etc. This technique is simple and makes for a great gift (e.g. by 3D printing).
-As a bonus, I show how you can create a face-morphing shape from two portraits. https://youtu.be/d5y5f965YAs Keen readers of this blog may know that I covered this technique in one of my earliest posts.
-I had never done a video tutorial on this technique, however, which is now remedied.
-While the basic technique uses only SketchUp's built-in tools, I also demonstrate some of Fredo6's extensions here: Joint PushPull FredoSpline Curviloft I hope you find this useful and create some cool items.
-Feel free to post those in the discussion area below. ...
+As a bonus, I show how you can create a face-morphing shape with two portraits.
+Keen readers of this blog may know that I covered this technique in a step-by-step tutorial in one of my earliest posts.
+I had never done a video tutorial on this technique, however, which is hereby remedied.
+Tutorial Video https://youtu.be/d5y5f965YAs Links While the basic technique uses only SketchUp's built-in tools, I also demonstrate some of Fredo6's extensions here: Joint PushPull - An extension that lets you thicken any surface.
+FredoSpline - This is useful for creating smooth curves and converting between different curve types.
+Curviloft - This lets you "morph" between two outlines.
+I hope you find this useful...

 Read More